Orban faces perfect economic storm of his own making

 But the notion of cheap Russian gas turned out to be a myth, as shown by the monthly foreign trade data.
 Hungary’s export-oriented economy, generally posting hefty surpluses, has run a deficit for the 13th straight month, posting a record €1.15bn gap in July.

-Although the price formula of the 15-year gas agreement with Gazprom signed in September 2021 remains secret, Hungary appears to pay above the market price, according to these trade statistics.
+Although the price formula of the 15-year gas agreement with Gazprom signed in September 2021 remains secret, Hungary appears to be paying above the market price, according to these trade statistics.
 Analysts believe that contract prices are tied to Dutch TFF gas exchange rates with a three-month lag, unlike in the previous contract, when the price was linked to movements in the oil market.

-Orban defended the tenability of the subsidy scheme right until the end when it became clear that the budget could no longer bear the burden.
+Orban defended the tenability of the subsidy scheme right until the end, when it became clear that the budget could no longer bear the burden.
 The day of reckoning came on July 12, when the government declared an energy state of emergency, which included the revision of the energy subsidy scheme.

 The blanket cap on household electricity and gas prices is simply unaffordable in the current "wartime energy crisis", government officials said at the time, with the sinking forint added to the woes.

 Finance Minister Mihaly Varga unveiled shocking data on Hungary’s energy import balance at a conference last month.
-The price tag paid by Hungary for gas, oil and electricity would reach HUF8 trillion (€20bn) in 2022, compared to just HUF1.8 trillion in 2019.
+The price tag paid by Hungary for gas, oil and electricity would reach HUF8 trillion (€20bn) in 2022, against just HUF1.8 trillion in 2019.
 The €15bn-16bn increase in energy bills in a couple of years accounts for 10-11% of Hungary’s GDP and is three to four times the amount of money Hungary is eligible for from the 2021-2027 EU budget each year.

 Varga also noted that the economy will sink into recession from Q4 until the third quarter of 2023, meaning that for that year it will contract 1-2%.
 The 2023 budget, approved in July, which targeted a 4% growth and a 5% inflation, will have to be amended.